PhantomCybernetics/phntm_bridge/README.md

 ```

 ### Configure the Agent
-Bridge Agent is a lightweight node that performs system monitoring and various related tasks.
-Typically, it is run in the same
+The [Bridge Agent](https://docs.phntm.io/bridge/agent) is a lightweight node that performs system monitoring and various related tasks.
+Typically, it's run in the same
-container as the Bridge, but can be also installed separately in case of a distributed system (hence the separatae configuration).
+container as the Bridge, but can be also installed separately and run in multiple instances in case of a distributed system (hence the separatae configuration).
 Here's an example config file, e.g. `~/phntm_agent.yaml`.
 ```yaml
 /**: